 How much budgeting loan can I get?

-With budgeting loans, the minimum amount you can borrow is £100.
-However, you can borrow more than this depending on your household circumstances.
+While the minimum you can draw through a budgeting loan is £100, you can draw more money, depending on your household circumstances.

 - Borrow £348 if you are single

 - Borrow £464 if you are part of a couple

 The Budgeting Loan phone number is 0800 169 0140.
 You can use the Budgeting Loan number to request an SF500 or to ask questions regarding the progress of your Budgeting Loan application

 It is also very closely monitored whether you can repay the total loan amount from your monthly benefits.